0

 Why don't you use the word vagina?
 Or Vulva?
 You need to use the anatomical terms!

-We know, we know.... we would love to - but sadly certain social media platforms deem these words profane, adult, and inappropriate (we have screenshotted proof!).
+We know, we know.... we often do.
 And, well, some of the euphemisms are pretty fun (Velvet glove, growler, south mouth...).
-However, some of the anatomical terms, though they might sound scientific, have roots that are a little less legitimacy than we might like.
+However, some of the anatomical terms, though they might sound scientific, have roots that have a little less legitimacy than we might like.

 That being said, have you ever wondered where the terms we do use actually come from?
 Are they really rooted in science, or do the names themselves have connotations that are less scientific than we would like?
 After all, our nicknames may be cutesy, but at least we (women) came up with them...